smdocs/my-book-notes/book1/part-1.md

 - Unlike dark matter, dark energy is does not clump and can be no denser in one region than another.
 Dark matter though collects into objects
 - Dark energy remains constant over time and can referred as a <b>cosmological constant</b>.
 - One big mystrey about dark energy is its existance and nobody knows why? although quantum mechanics and gravity predicts its existence.

+Dark matter might account for some peculiarities of our Solar systems and may even have had a part to play in the development of life on Earth.